gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 ### Commit Graph Sidebar

-The expandable sidebar introduced in 17.12 expands significantly in 18.0:
+The expandable sidebar introduced in 17.12 gets new, powerful views and actions in 18.0:

 - **Overview panel** &mdash; surfaces active and recent branches as cards with WIP changes, upstream tracking status, pull requests, associated issues, contributor avatars, and quick actions (Switch, Open Worktree, Fetch, Publish Branch, and compare actions).
 Rich hover popovers expand each card with the full action set, autolink chips, and Launchpad mergeability tinting.
 - **Agent Sessions panel** &mdash; see all your active agent sessions with status pills, branch/worktree associations, and quick actions to keep your agents unblocked.